-The mathematical answer to whether to pay off debt or save says that you should put your money wherever it will work hardest for you.
+The mathematical answer to whether to save money or pay off debt says that you should put your money wherever it will work hardest for you.

-If you’re debating whether to pay down student loans or put excess cash into a retirement saving account, look at it this way: If the student loan interest rate is lower than the return rate from the retirement account, pay the minimum on the debt each month and put extra money into the retirement account.
+If you’re debating whether to pay off some debt or put excess cash into a retirement saving account, look at it this way: If the student loan interest rate is lower than the return rate from the retirement account, pay the minimum on the debt each month and put extra money into the retirement account.

 Conversely, if you have high-interest debt that’s costing more than you could make on the returns from investing extra money, you should focus on paying off the debt before saving.

 For example, say your only debt is a student loan with a 4% interest rate.
 If you can reasonably expect a 6% return from your retirement account, the mathematical solution would be to pay the minimum on your student loans and invest the rest.
 However, if you have a credit card balance with a 19% interest rate, it makes more sense numbers wise to work on paying off the high-interest debt.

 If you need help comparing debt to savings, there are online calculators that can help determine which is a better priority for your excess income.

 2. The Emotional Approach to Debt Versus Savings

 Many people have a negative emotional reaction to being in debt.
 Therefore, when looking at whether to pay off debt or save, they decide to tackle debt first, even if the numbers don’t necessarily support that decision.